ChaseTramel/Discord-Bot/README.md

 # Discord Bot : Starship Odyssey Intercom

-I made this tiny Python bot for my personal use.
+I made this super tiny Python bot for my personal use.
 It auto-posts your latest content to a Discord channel using a webhook.
-It checks Ghost, Mastodon, Reddit, and Bluesky every few minutes and sends a link with a little personality.
+It checks Ghost, Mastodon, Reddit, and Bluesky every few minutes and sends an embed to Discord that has some variation so people don't tune it out.

 ---